rz-rahimi01/Flutter-Projects-60-Days-Challenge/README.md

 ## 🔄 Daily Code Updates !

 I commit my code **daily**, even before the final version is ready.
-By the end of the week, each project will be complete, with screenshots and documentation.
+By the end of the week, each project will be complete as soon as possible, with screenshots and documentation.

 ---